Close Menu

 • Shortness of breath

 It is important to note that these symptoms can also belong to other medical conditions.
 Therefore, you should talk to a doctor for an accurate diagnosis.
-Early detection and treatment of CKD can help prevent further damage to the kidneys and improve the overall health of children with the disease.
+Early detection and treatment of CKD can help prevent further damage to the kidneys.
+It can also improve the overall health of children with the disease.

 SSA’S LISTING FOR CHRONIC KIDNEY DISEASE IN CHILDREN